Last updated on April 7th, 2023 at 10:09 pm

 You can also travel to the Turtle Islands from Bonthe on Sherbro Island (some of the teachers we met there were from Bonthe) which is much closer to the Turtle Islands than Freetown or the Banana Islands, however, I don’t know of any reliable or safe operators that launch from here, so can’t recommend anything currently.
 Sherbro Island is also very difficult to get to in itself.

-This was definitely one of my favourite things to do in Sierra Leone.
+This was definitely one of my best things to do in Sierra Leone.

 Explore the Beaches of the Freetown Peninsular